3stacks/lukeboyle.com/blog-posts/2020/01/mac-miller-circles-review.md

 much of a mystery at all.
 In an [episode of _What's In My Bag_ with Amoeba records](https://youtu.be/qnhbHFgagIM) , Jon Brion says: "You know, my complaint about most people who make records and go out and shove their shit down people's throats is that... all I see them doing is giving me their impression of what they think they're supposed to be doing.
-And it's what bores my about 99.999% of people who make stuff".
-For a man who said that to clear his calendar to help finish Swimming and Circles, he must have really been excited about working with Mac.
+And it's what bores me about 99.999% of people who make stuff".
+For a man who said that to clear his calendar and help finish Swimming and Circles, he must have really been excited about working with Mac.